allen-cell-animated/timelapse-colorizer/docs/FAQ.md

 To open and share your dataset:

-1. Copy the URL to your TFE dataset folder.
+1. Copy the HTTPS URL of your TFE dataset folder (ex: `https://example.com/dataset/tfe`).
 The folder should contain a `collection.json` or `manifest.json` file.
 2. Go to the public version of Timelapse Feature Explorer at [https://timelapse.allencell.org/](https://timelapse.allencell.org/).
 3. Press **Load** in the top right corner to open the load menu.
 4. Paste the URL to your dataset, and click the **Load** button.
 5. Once the dataset loads, click **Share** to copy a shareable link to your dataset in Timelapse Feature Explorer.

-### Q: How do I share datasets located on VAST with external collaborators?
+### Q: How do I share datasets located on an internal system with external collaborators?

 Datasets will need to be moved to a publicly accessible hosting service or server before they can be shared with external collaborators (e.g., Amazon S3, Google Cloud Storage).